Awgu: Geography

 Awgu is marked by extensive hills, especially on the western flank, and lowland in the eastern side.
-These hills have steep slopes and could attain an altitude of about 350–400 meters above sea level with mean slope angle of 15^{o} and a modal class of 11^{o}.
+These hills have steep slopes and could attain an altitude of about 350–400 m above sea level with mean slope angle of 15^{o} and a modal class of 11^{o}.
 The area is marked by shales, sandstones, and escarpment.
 Awgu formation is composed of bluish and gray, well-bedded shales which are occasionally intercalated with calcareous sandstones and shelly limestone.
 Also, fine to coarse grained, massive sandstone, locally cross-bedded with some pebble beds and subordinate bands of siltstone and carbonaceous shale are present.
 The Awgu formation is the youngest of the folded sequence in the Igbo land (Southeastern Nigeria).

 Awgu is drained mainly by seasonal finger-like springs and streams.
 They dry up during the dry season (November- March) and yield more water in the wet season (April to October).
 Most of the streams obtain their source from the top of the hills and flow downhill.
 In the rainy season runoffs are collected by the streams thereby increasing their volume and velocity.
 Due to the muddy nature of the streams channels, the water is usually colored after heavy downpour.
 The streams carry a lot of debris as they flow from their source (hill top) to the settlement areas down hill (lower course).
 The stream load (debris) makes the water dirty, and therefore not suitable for domestic use.
 Many people that reside at the very lower course of the streams are affected and they have to trek up to the middle course (foot of the hills) to collect water.
 The area lies within the guinea Savannah vegetation zone.
 Vegetation in the study area varies with topography.
 Natural vegetation is denser in the valley and sparse at the top of the hills.
 Graminoids cover the area while trees are dominant on the plain.
 The top and slope faces of the hills are more covered by grasses such as Andropogon gayanus, Ctenium spp, Hyparrhenia barteri, etc. The common tree species found are Isoberlina doka, Anona senegalensis, etc. This pattern of vegetation has been ascribed to relative dryness during the dry season, favourable soil conditions, and human interference in bush burning.
 On the hills, shattered sites have trees dominating in colonies, and that, these colonies in shattered sites are characterized by favorable soils and soil water holding capacity.

+Geographically, Awgu LGA is located approximately between latitudes 06 00’ and 06 19’ North of the Equator and longitudes 07 23’ and 07 35’ East of the Greenwich Meridian.
+Awgu LGA is bounded in the north by Udi and Nkanu West LGAs, in the west by Oji River LGA, Aninri LGA and Ivo LGA of Ebonyi State in the East, and shares borders with Umunneochi LGA of Abia State in the South.
+Communities in Awgu south constituency are Awgu, Mmakụ, Mgbowo, among others.
+Awgu north constituency has Agbogugu, Ogugu, among others.